 Using the MATLAB

-generation, see Functions and System Objects Supported for C Code Generation.
+generation, see Functions and System Objects in DSP System Toolbox that Support C Code Generation.
 You

 can use either the MATLAB